 Decide how you want to charge your vehicle at home.

 Level 1 charging is through a 120-volt outlet, the standard household size.
 Most EVs come equipped with this capability, so you’re ready to go if you choose this option.
 Pro tip: try Level 1 charging for the first few weeks to see if it meets your needs before taking it to the next level.

 Level 2 charging takes 240-volt service and is the most commonly used system at home.
 This option offers faster charging and some additional smart benefits.
 Similar to adding a dryer plug, a licensed electrician should add a dedicated 240-volt, 40-amp circuit.

-If you’d decided to add Level 2 charging and determined your home can handle the additional voltage, the next step is to find the right Level 2 home charger for you.
-Chargers on the market today cover a wide range of services and price points, from $300 to $600.
+If you’ve decided to add Level 2 charging and your home can handle the additional voltage, the next step is to find the right Level 2 home charger for you.
+Chargers on the market cover a wide range of services and price points, from $300 to $600.

 Chargers on the lower end of the price spectrum simply charge your car when it’s plugged in.
 Other choices, including Charge Point’s Home Charger, offer smart Wi-Fi options like mobile app support, scheduled charging and integration with other smart home products, like the Amazon Echo.

 Regardless of which option you choose, you’ll also need to consider if you want a charger that is permanently wired to your electric outlet or plugged into a wall socket.
 A plugged-in option is easier to take with you if you move.

 Working with your electrician, determine where you want to install your home charger.
 Consider where your car charging port is located and select a location that allows for the shortest distance from the wall charger to your vehicle.

 For more information on choosing the right home charging setup for you, check out this article on plugincars.com.